-- The contractor is responsible for the proper disposal of hazardous materials waste products. - All used oil products (including empty containers and filters) and other hazardous wastes will be collected and disposed of in approved storage containers. - All used oils and hazardous wastes will be removed from the site for recycling or disposal at a licensed facility. - An inventory of materials shipped for recycling and/or disposal must be maintained, as well as a record of receipt of materials from the licensed facility.
+- 1. Hazardous wastes will be segregated, labelled, stored and disposed of in accordance with the Workplace Safety and Health Regulation 217/2006, Part 35. - 2.
+The contractor is responsible for the proper disposal of hazardous materials waste products. - 3.
+All used oil products (including empty containers and filters) and other hazardous wastes will be collected and disposed of in approved storage containers. - 4.
+All used oils and hazardous wastes will be removed from the site for disposal or recycling at a licensed facility. - 5.
+An inventory of materials shipped for recycling and/or disposal must be maintained, as well as a record of receipt of materials from the licensed facility.